HAOTIAN89/Moove-infra/README.md

 in the `vllm-serve` folder.

 ## How to use it
-Currently Moove-infra supports direct operations on vector databases and LLM answers generation with RAG enhancements.
-For more specific usage methods, please see the following specific test cases.
+Moove-infra currently supports direct operations on vector databases and LLM (Large Language Model) answer generation with RAG enhancements.
+For detailed usage, please refer to the following test cases

-- `test/add_group.sh`: create one group/organization in the vector database if it doesn't exist.
+- `test/add_group.sh`: creates one group/organization in the vector database if it doesn't already exist.
-- `test/delete_group.sh`: delete one group/organization in the vector databse if it exists.
+- `test/delete_group.sh`: deletes one existing group/organization from the vector databse.
-- `test/add_document.sh`: add the chunks of one specific document into one specific group/organization in the vector database if this group/organization exists.
+- `test/add_document.sh`: adds chunks of a specified document to a specific group/organization in the vector database, provided that the group/organization exists.
-- `test/add_document.sh`: delete all chunks of one specific document in one specific group/organization in the vector database if this document actually in the group/organization.
+- `test/add_document.sh`: deletes all chunks of a specified document from a group/organization in the vector database if the document exists in that group/organization.
-- `test/get_information.sh`: get information about all groups/organizations in one dictionary.
+- `test/get_information.sh`: retrieves information about all groups/organizations in a dictionary format.
-- `test/search.sh`: get the targeted chunks directly which will be added into the user prompt.
+- `test/search.sh`: searches for and retrieves targeted chunks, which will be added to the user prompt in the llm_call_with_rag.sh.
-- `test/llm_call_without_rag.sh`: get the llm answer without RAG enhancement。
+- `test/llm_call_without_rag.sh`: get the llm response without RAG enhancement。
-- `test/llm_call_with_rag.sh`: get the llm answer with RAG enhancement.
+- `test/llm_call_with_rag.sh`: get the llm response with RAG enhancement.